 How to Make Your Own Compost

 If you make your own composter, at the very least it will need adequate drainage holes at the bottom.
-Purpose compost bins tend to have no bottom at all as they are usually sat on the earth where worms and microbes can reach the compost and promote the composting process.
+Purpose compost bins tend to have no bottom at all as they are usually positioned on the earth where worms and microbes can reach the compost and promote the composting process.

 - Vegetable peelings and waste (bananas are great for adding more potassium into the compost)

 - Dried leaves